sermons/wonders/slides/slides.md

   + **promise** will return
   + kid is scared
   + but learns I **always** come back
-+ I'm unable to fulfill every promise I make
++ I'm unable to fulfill every promise
 + but **God** does:

 ---